Invoca/developer-docs/source/api_documentation/index.rst

 :doc:`call_api/index` -
 used to pull transcript information for a specific call (transcript).

+:doc:`call_ingestion_api/index` -
+used to ingest calls from external sources for conversation intelligence processing and inclusion in your reports and dashboards.

 The Transactions API and Network Integration API are accessible using the API credentials generated on the platform.
 See :doc:`manage_api_credentials` for more information.